-On February 18, 2020, the Plan Administrator executed the seventh amendment to the Plan (the "Seventh Amendment"), allowing for continuous service of an employee who, immediately prior to the closing date of the Company's acquisition of ecoInsight, Inc. on October 22, 2019, was actively employed by ecoInsight, Inc. and who became an employee of the Plan Sponsor immediately following such date.
+On February 18, 2020, the Plan Administrator executed the seventh amendment to the WESCO Distribution, Inc. Retirement Savings Plan, as amended and restated effective January 1, 2015 (the "Seventh Amendment"), allowing for continuous service of an employee who, immediately prior to the closing date of the Company's acquisition of ecoInsight, Inc. on October 22, 2019, was actively employed by ecoInsight, Inc. and who became an employee of the Plan Sponsor immediately following such date.